jacob-myers/ZenkoWordBank/README.md

-# Japanese Word Bank
+# Zenko Word Bank
-An application that works as a tool for learning, translating, and remembering Japanese as an English speaker.
+An application that works as a tool for learning, translating, and remembering Japanese words/terms/phrases as an English speaker.

 ## Project
 As with all languages, one word can translate to many others, due to language properties or synonyms.
 Many times trying to translate words with common translators like Google Translate, I have found myself unable to find the Japanese term I'm looking for.
 This tool is meant to help a user record direct translations they want to remember.
 To do so, it uses the English-Japanese dictionary [JMDict](http://www.edrdg.org/wiki/index.php/JMdict-EDICT_Dictionary_Project) to provide more translations for a given word.